hsmahesha/Machine_Learning_Algorithms/readme.txt

     Kind: Represents type of learner as follows
           Enter 1 for linear regression
           Enter 2 for logistic regression
+          Enter 3 for k-mean clustering

     TrainingData.txt: Choose it based on 'Kind' from './data_set' directory

     TestData.txt: Choose it based on 'Kind' from './data_set' directory

+Note: For unsupervised learners like k-mean clustering, the 'TestData.txt'
+      should be empty 'NA.txt' as test data is not applicable for these learners
 #------------------------------------------------------------------------------#